Urea cream

 • Wash your hands before applying urea cream.

 • Apply generous amounts of urea cream on the skin several (at least 2 to 3) times a day or as required.
-If it has been prescribed by a doctor, follow the directions on the label.
+If it's been prescribed by your healthcare provider, follow the directions on the label.

-• It is best to apply urea cream immediately after washing, bathing or showering, while the skin is still damp.
+• It's best to apply urea cream immediately after washing, bathing or showering, while the skin is still damp.

 • Apply urea cream in a downward motion, in the direction of hair growth and gently massage into your skin.
 Avoid rubbing.

-• Do not apply urea cream on weeping or broken (cracked or bleeding) skin or on any area that is infected or oozing.
+• Don't apply urea cream on weeping or broken (cracked or bleeding) skin or on any area that is infected or oozing.

 Like all medicines urea cream can cause side effects, although not everyone gets them.
-Often side effects improve as your body gets used to the new medicine.
+If you're concerned about any symptoms you think might be related to your medicine, talk to your healthcare provider.

-• Signs of sensitivity or an allergic reaction such as red, itchy skin.
-This may be confused with a flare-up of eczema or dermatitis
+• Signs of sensitivity or an allergic reaction, such as red, stinging, itchy skin or a rash.
+This may be confused with a flare-up of eczema or dermatitis.

 Read more about medicines and side effects and reporting a reaction you think might be a side effect.